 If you want to expand your recipe reservoir beyond vegetarian dishes from the Mediterranean, it’s time to scroll down to discover the most delicious and healthy recipes that you can whip up like a doddle.

 Scrumptious Paleo Vegetarian Breakfasts To Start The Day

 Mornings can be rough.
 But that won’t be the case with these amazing and easy-to-make paleo vegetarian recipes that you can put on the table in minutes.

 When you’re in need of a filling home-cooked breakfast to put on the table in minutes, eggs are your superstar.
-If you’ve got some eggs and almond flour in your kitchen, you’re just a few steps away from the most convenient and scrumptious egg wraps.
+If you’ve got some eggs and premium almond flour in your kitchen, you’re just a few steps away from the most convenient and scrumptious egg wraps.

 Breakfast doesn’t get easier than this.
 Whisk up these two ingredients with water in a bowl and add a dash of seasoning to your taste.
 Next, cook the eggs in a skillet until they start to brown around the edges on both sides, and the wraps are good to go.